Hideaki Yamazaki: Krush Lightweight title reign

 His stellar streak earned him the chance to fight Thomas Adamandopoulos for the Krush Lightweight title at Krush 27 on March 20, 2013.
 He won the fight by unanimous decision.
 After defeating Ikki and Luke Turner, he was scheduled to fight Minoru Kimura in his first title defense.
 Yamazaki knocked Kimura out after just 47 seconds, with an overhand right.
-After winning another non-tile bout against Mohamed Galaoui by technical knockout, he was scheduled to defend his title for the second time against Mohamed Boulef at Krush 42 on June 12, 2014.
+After winning another non-title bout against Mohamed Galaoui by technical knockout, he was scheduled to defend his title for the second time against Mohamed Boulef at Krush 42 on June 12, 2014.
 Yamazaki won the fight by a second-round technical knockout.

 In November 2014, Hideaki Yamazaki made his highly anticipated debut with K-1, fighting in the quarter finals of the K-1 World GP 2014 -65kg Championship Tournament.
 He lost a unanimous decision against the future champion Kaew Fairtex.

 Returning to Krush, he was booked to face Joan Manuel Lique Cañaveral, in his third title defense, at Krush 55 on June 12, 2015.
 He defeated Cañaveral by unanimous decision.
 He was then scheduled to fight Masaaki Noiri at Krush 57 in a non-title fight.
 The fight went into an extra round, after which Noiri won a decision.
 It was Yamazaki's first loss in Krush in nearly three years.